nllz/IRTF-HRPC/draft-research.md

 {{RFC3935}}

 The evergrowing interconnectedness of Internet and society increases the impact of the Internet on the lives of individuals.
 Because of this, the design and development of the Internet infrastructure also has a growing impact on society.
-This has led to an broad recognition that human rights {{UDHR}} {{ICCPR}} {{ICESCR}} have a role in the development and management of the Internet {{HRC2012}} {{UNGA2013}} {{NETmundial}}.
+This has led to a broad recognition that human rights {{UDHR}} {{ICCPR}} {{ICESCR}} have a role in the development and management of the Internet {{HRC2012}} {{UNGA2013}} {{NETmundial}}.
 It has also been argued that the Internet should be strengthened as a human rights enabling environment {{Brown}}.

 This document aims to expose the relation between protocols and human rights, propose possible guidelines to protect the Internet as a human-rights-enabling environment in future protocol development, in a manner similar to the work done for Privacy Considerations in {{RFC6973}}, and to increase the awareness in both the human rights community and the technical community on the importance of the technical workings of the Internet and its impact on human rights.

 Open, secure and reliable connectivity is necessary (although not sufficient) to excercise human rights such as freedom of expression and freedom of association {{FOC}}, as defined in the Universal Declaration of Human Rights {{UDHR}}.
 The purpose of the Internet to be a global network of networks that provides unfettered connectivity to all users and for any content {{RFC1958}}.
 This objective of stimulating global connectivity contributes to the Internet's role as an enabler of human rights.
 The Internet has given people a platform to exchange opinions, gather information, and it has enabled people of different backgrounds and genders to participate in the public debate, it has also allowed people to congregate and organize.
 Next to that, the strong commitment to security {{RFC1984}} {{RFC3365}} and privacy {{RFC6973}} {{RFC7258}} in the Internet's architectural design contribute to the strengthening of the Internet as a human rights enabling environment.
 One could even argue that the Internet is not only an enabler of human rights, but that human rights lie at the basis of, and are ingrained in, the architecture of the networks that make up the Internet.
 Internet connectivity increases the capacity for individuals to exercise their rights, the core of the Internet, its architectural design is therefore closely intertwined with the human rights framework {{CathFloridi}}.
 The quintessential link between the Internet's infrastructure and human rights has been argued by many. {{Bless}} for instance argues that, 'to a certain extent, the Internet and its protocols have already facilitated the realization of human rights, e.g., the freedom of assembly and expression.
 In contrast, measures of censorship and pervasive surveillance violate fundamental human rights.' {{Denardis15}} argues that 'Since the first hints of Internet commercialization and internationalization, the IETF has supported strong security in protocol design and has sometimes served as a force resisting protocol-enabled surveillance features.'
 By doing so, the IETF enabled the manifestation of the right to privacy, through the Internet's infrastructure.
-Additionally, access to information gives people access to knowledge that enables them to help satisfy other human rights, as such the Internet  increasingly becoming a pre-condition for human rights rather than a supplement.
+Additionally, access to freely available information gives people access to knowledge that enables them to help satisfy other human rights, as such the Internet increasingly becomes a pre-condition for human rights rather than a supplement.

 Human rights can be in conflict with each other, such as the right to freedom of expression and the right to privacy.
 In such as case the different affected rights need to be balanced.
 In order to do this it is crucial that the rights impacts are clearly documented in order to mitigate the potential harm in a proportional way.
 Making that process tangible and practical for protocol developers is what this research aims to ultimately contribute to.
 Technology can never be fully equated with a human right.
 Whereas a specific technology might be strong enabler of a specific human right, it might have an adverse impact on another human right.
 In this case decisions on design and deployment need to take this into account.